maggie202506/cudydocs-trial/docs/glossary/switch.md

 ??? glossary-item "Backup Restore"
     The utility used to save the switch's current configuration to a file (Backup) and write a previously saved configuration back to the device (Restore).

+??? glossary-item "Backplane Bandwidth"
+    The maximum aggregate data throughput that the internal switching fabric of a switch can support.

+??? glossary-item "Bandwidth Control"
+    A traffic management feature that limits the maximum bandwidth available to a port or traffic class.

-??? glossary-item "DSCP"
+??? glossary-item "BPDU (Bridge Protocol Data Unit)"
-    (Differentiated Services Code Point) A Layer 3 QoS mechanism that uses the 6-bit DiffServ field in the IP header to classify and prioritize traffic.
+    Control packets exchanged between switches to build and maintain a Spanning Tree topology.

 ??? glossary-item "Broadcast"
-    A network transmission method where data is sent from one sender to all devices on the same local network segment.
+    A communication method in which a frame is delivered to all devices within the same Layer 2 broadcast domain.

 ---